ACT Health Pre-Clinical Research Support Services connects and supports researchers and students in knowledge discovery from laboratory studies.

 Pre-clinical research is conducted prior to commencing clinical trials.
 Researchers collect data and estimate the behaviour of the live cell samples in vivo and in vitro studies.
 The experiments are conducted using sensitive analysers and state of the art equipment to conduct "clean" research.
 By conducting repeated pre-clinical studies, the toxicity and safety is assessment which is essential for patient safety in clinical trials.

-ACT Health has the capacity to accomodate researchers working across a variety of fields.
+ACT Health has the capacity to accommodate researchers working across a variety of fields.
 Current research conducted in ACT Health laboratories includes paediatrics, gastrointestinal cancers, liver disease and cancer, inflammatory bowel disease, including Crohn's and haematological malignancies.

 Contact us to learn more about our pre-clinical facilities and service